i-doit/knowledge-base/docs/de/automatisierung-und-integration/cli/console/index.md

     clear-credentials                   It removes both attributes username and password from the users "login" category contracts-outdated                  Updates status of outdated contracts
     documents
-    help                                Displays help for a command
+    extend-contracts                    Extends Contracts with last cancellation date in the past help                                Displays help for a command
     import-csv                          Imports CSV formatted files (Using a predefined CSV Import filter, defined in the GUI) import-csvprofiles                  List all available csv profiles